 Physical and psychological therapy

 To help chronic pain patients learn how to deal with their pain takes a three-pronged approach.
 The first part is to give them the knowledge and understanding of their condition.
-This will provide psychological tools to change their thinking in a positive way, that helps them believe they can cope and control the pain, rather than letting the pain ruling their lives.
+This will provide psychological tools to change their thinking in a positive way, which helps them believe they can cope and control the pain, rather than letting the pain ruling their lives.

 Second, it is advised that sufferers are put on a program of suitable physical therapy, which could involve yoga exercises, pool exercises, relaxation, stretching, and posture and gait correction.
 The third stage is about learning how to adapt themselves to manage more easily in their everyday lives with the guidance of occupational therapists.